 |A League||Middle School||Experience|

-“Middle School” written by Danielle Brozovich
+“Middle School” Division written by Selena Rodriguez:

-Middle School Practice Questions (found on CD available from My Healthy Church) are a direct reflection of the questions that will be seen at League Matches.
+Middle School Practice Questions (found on the CD available from My Healthy Church) are a direct reflection of the questions that will be seen at League Matches.
 For new quizzers, learning the Middle School Study Questions (found on the Basic 5 CD) is a great place to start.
 These questions are sometimes slightly more complex and do not always have the shortest answers, but learning these questions will hopefully widen their ability to answer other questions as well.

 Ten-pointers were made to be easy and interruptible, with key words coming early in the question.
 Ten-point answers are usually one to four words, but may sometimes be up to six words.
 Thirty-pointers are meant to reward quizzers who are learning complete verses.
 The twenty-pointers fall somewhere between and feature more two-part questions and answers than the ten-point questions.
 Ten-pointers will remain the same difficulty level throughout the year.
 In the later stages of competition, you can expect some thirty-pointers to require answers from consecutive verses.

 Scripture text questions can almost always be interrupted before the “quote,” but they are longer questions so quizzers should be prepared to wait and listen for key words before interrupting.
 I enjoy featuring unique words in my questions, whether that means using them as key words, or using a significant one as the locator for an essence question answer.

 “Corinthians Experience” written by Selena Rodriguez:

 Ten-pointers were made to be easy and interruptible, with key words coming early in the question.
 The twenty-pointers fall somewhere between and feature a few more two-part questions and answers than the ten-point questions.
 Thirty-pointers are meant to reward quizzers who are learning complete verses.